Practice & Philosophy

 A Garden for Orpheus

 A philosophical exploration of consciousness and perception in art.
-Book and portal — art integrated not as illustration but as argument.
+Art integrated not as illustration but as argument.

 Exhibitions · Acquisitions · Press